isomerpages/govtech-stp/pages/contactus.md

 <p style="line-height:1.35;">The SafeTravel website is designed to provide prospective travellers with the latest information and tools to plan their journey to and from Singapore.
 Readers who have landed on this page without browsing the rest of this website should begin their journey from the <a href="https://safetravel.ica.gov.sg/" target="_blank">SafeTravel Home Page</a>.</p>

-You can find the following forms of commonly requested support on this page:
+Use the links below for quick access to the commonly requested support:

 <ol style="list-style-type: decimal; line-height:1.35;">
 	<li style="line-height:1.35;"><a href="#FAQ">Latest Travel Notices and Answers to Top FAQ</a></li>